internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 * re-applying for network membership after suspension includes providing proof that certain measures have been taken that prevent future suspension

-* suspension is an intermediate step prior to termination

-* a member is terminated when the network governing body takes the decision by vote
+* a member is terminated when the network governing body takes the decision

 * a suspended member that does not re-apply for membership is selected for termination